hwdsl2/docker-ipsec-vpn-server/README.md

 **Note:** In your `env` file, DO NOT put `""` or `''` around values, or add space around `=`.
 DO NOT use these special characters within values: `\ " '`.
 A secure IPsec PSK should consist of at least 20 random characters.

 Advanced users can optionally specify a DNS name to be used as the VPN server's address.
 The DNS name must be a fully qualified domain name (FQDN).
+It will be included in the server certificate for IKEv2 mode, which is required for VPN clients to connect.
 Example:

 ```
 VPN_DNS_NAME=vpn.example.com
 ```

 You may optionally specify a name for the first IKEv2 client.
 Use one word only, no special characters except `-` and `_`.
 The default is `vpnclient` if not specified.
-Note that this variable has no effect if IKEv2 is already set up in the Docker container.

 ```
 VPN_CLIENT_NAME=your_client_name
 ```

+Note that the `VPN_DNS_NAME` and `VPN_CLIENT_NAME` variables have no effect if IKEv2 is already set up in the Docker container.

 ### Start the IPsec VPN server